Pulse-code modulation

-Pulse-code modulation (PCM) is a method used to digitally represent sampled analog signals.
+Pulse-code modulation (PCM) is a method used to digitally represent analog signals.
 It is the standard form of digital audio in computers, compact discs, digital telephony and other digital audio applications.
 In a PCM stream, the amplitude of the analog signal is sampled at uniform intervals, and each sample is quantized to the nearest value within a range of digital steps.
+Shannon, Oliver, and Pierce were inducted into the National Inventors Hall of Fame for their PCM patent granted in 1952.

 Linear pulse-code modulation (LPCM) is a specific type of PCM in which the quantization levels are linearly uniform.
 This is in contrast to PCM encodings in which quantization levels vary as a function of amplitude (as with the A-law algorithm or the μ-law algorithm).
 Though PCM is a more general term, it is often used to describe data encoded as LPCM.

 A PCM stream has two basic properties that determine the stream's fidelity to the original analog signal: the sampling rate, which is the number of times per second that samples are taken; and the bit depth, which determines the number of possible digital values that can be used to represent each sample.